craftercms/docs/source/new-ia/by-role/system-admin/installation.rst

 #.
 Development Environment

-   The quick start guide provides instructions on setting up a development environment by installing Crafter CMS from the prebuilt binaries
+   The quick start guide provides instructions on setting up a development environment by installing CrafterCMS from the prebuilt binaries

    * :ref:`newIa-getting-started`